 I am committed to educating and supervising students and junior researchers.
 I have extensive teaching experiences and my teaching evaluations have been very strong (available upon request).

-I am regularly teaching two courses,
+At the Penn State College of Medicine, I am regularly teaching two courses,

 1) Data Mining with Applications to Genomic Data and